epicsNSLS2-areaDetector/adConfigSetup/README.md

 ### Running the script:

 The script has two primary functions.
-* Generate an external setup file
+* Generate an external setup file from the current configuration
-* Apply the external setup file to the area detector configuration
+* Replace macro/value pairs in the area detector configuration files by reading from external file, or internal defaults

 Generating a setup file could be useful if a certain configuration of area detector is desired for use on mutiple machines.